alterasc/alterasc.github.io/docs/HomebrewArchetypes/Feats.md

 ### [Back to mod overview](./README.md)

+## Ability Focus — Bombs

+Add +2 to the DC for all saving throws against your bombs.

+`65079218fd675fa479dd9c8a72ee1efc`
+`FFBombFocus`

+## Abundant Luck

+You've learned a way to increase the amount of luck you have.
+Benefit: You gain an additional 2 uses to your luck pool.

+`854fd0ea95a75f54eba3b917f7e464f4`
+`AbundantLuck`

 ## Adept Channel

 You gain the channel energy class feature, as a cleric, usable 2 times per day.
 This ability otherwise functions like the cleric’s channel energy ability, except that your effective cleric level is equal to your divine spellcasting class level –3.
 Unlike a cleric, however, the number of times per day you may channel energy is not affected by your Charisma modifier.